Château de Vendeuvre: History

 Vendeuvre was built between 1750 and 1752 from the plans of architect Jacques-François Blondel and is a great example of a country house (maison de campagne) of the eighteenth century.
 Its owner, Alexandre Le Forestier, ‘'seigneur’' of Vendeuvre, coming from a Cotentin family that claimed descent from the Counts of Flanders, wanted a modern summer retreat built in the style of the day.
 The old manor-house was demolished, as it was damp (it was closer to the Dives river banks than the present building) and built partially into the hillside slope.

 During the French Revolution, Alexander of Vendeuvre and his family lived at Rouen, their house at Caen having been burned down.
-As the family didn't emigrate during the Revolution, the chateau was saved from destruction, thus preserving the original décor and most of the furnishings.
+As the family did not emigrate during the Revolution, the château was saved from destruction, thus preserving the original décor and most of the furnishings.

 The château is famous for its eighteenth-century interiors.
 Blondel paid particular attention to the highly sophisticated interior circulation and decoration.
 The facade is deliberately not ostentatious, as, according to Blondel, in his influential architectural thesis, ‘it is absolutely vital to avoid useless ornamentation and excessive facades that detract from the quality of what is inside’.

 After the château was damaged during the Second World War, the present Count of Vendeuvre, a direct descendant of Alexander of Vendeuvre, set about the complete internal and exterior renovation of the chateau.
 The slate roof was re-laid in 1945.
 Following the completion of the interior renovation, the park's restoration followed in 1970, using the original 1813 plans as a basis for the garden's classic French style.
 In 1983 the Orangery was restored to its former state, having also been badly damaged as a result of action during the war.